William Stapper

 William Stapper (fl.
 1386), of Reading, Berkshire, was an English politician.

 Family

 Stapper married Elizabeth, and they had a son, Stephen Stapper, also an MP.
 In his poll tax information from 1379, he is shown as already married and his occupation is given as weaver.

 Career

-He was a Member (MP) of the Parliament of England for Reading in 1386.
+Stapper was a Member (MP) of the Parliament of England for Reading in 1386.